-The Brazilian will clash with ONE World Flyweight Champion Kairat “The Kazakh” Akhmetov (23-0) in a title unification bout at ONE: CONQUEST OF KINGS, which broadcasts from the GOR Kertajaya Arena in Surabaya, Indonesia.
+The Brazilian will clash with ONE World Flyweight Champion Kairat “The Kazakh” Akhmetov (23-0) in a title unification bout at ONE: KINGS AND CONQUERORS, which broadcasts live from the Cotai Arena at the Venetian Macao.

 For Moraes, this is also an opportunity to exact payback against the last man who defeated him, and took the belt off his waist.
 Simply put, this is a dream scenario.